January 22, 2018

 I’m sure you are observant enough to have spotted that these five parts actually spell IDEAL.

-That’s for two reasons: firstly to help you keep in mind that this is all about creating a business that’s right for you.
+That’s for two reasons: firstly to help you keep in mind that this is all about designing ideal work lifestyle for the business that’s right for you.

 And secondly to make the five parts memorable – it’s going to be far easier for you to ask yourself “What was A for?” than “What was Part 4?”.